Now updated with the Master Sword.

 The sheer number of possibilities and combinations available to creators in Super Mario Maker 2 is a little mind-boggling.
 The deluge of options including terrain, items, enemies and gizmos can be overwhelming to new players, and there are likely properties inherent to certain elements that even veterans aren't aware of.

 With that in mind, we've put together the following guide concentrating purely on power-ups.
 These items enhance Mario (or your chosen character) in some way, bestowing unique abilities and enabling them to negotiate terrain and traps that regular old Mario couldn't handle without the pep of a power-up.

-Ranging from the common Super Mushroom to the mighty Clown Car, the list below gives a rundown of each power-up's ability and/or limitations.
+Ranging from the common Super Mushroom to the mighty Clown Car - and now including the mighty Master Sword from The Legend of Zelda - the list below gives a rundown of each power-up's ability and/or limitations.
 Our lovely video producer Alex covered this very topic in a video (see below), but if you prefer text over those new-fangled 'talkies', or you simply want to check an individual power-up, this guide is for you.
 If you want to see any or all of these in action, be sure to check out the video.